 Instructions for Teens

 If you’re between the ages of 14-18, we invite you to participate in the Pass On It project by sharing five personal and fact-based reasons that help you say, “I’ll pass,” when it comes to tobacco and vaping.
 You can share your reasons with a teacher, mentor or parent, and you can also choose to enter the Pass On It blog and video contest.
 It is 100% free and all are welcome to participate.
 Whether you’ve never tried tobacco, have tried it, or are currently using, this is about reasons to consider saying no in the future.
 In other words, this is not a pledge.
-Both a blog and video winner from each participating school will receive a certificate and a $50 check from POI.

 For blog submissions, share your top five reasons to say, “I’ll pass,” when it comes to tobacco and vaping.
 Please make at least two of your reasons fact based.
 You can access facts and reasons other teens choose not to vape or smoke using the buttons below.